acl-devsign-winter-2018/projects/midterm/README.md

 * What discoveries might they make along the way?

 Your answers to these questions will help determine how you structure your content and data.

+### UX Strategy Document

+Remember to keep your strategy brief, two pages maximum.
+This should include

+* **A vision statement**, stating the goals of this project and the benefits users can expect from your product
+* **Circumstances of use**, which is a brief summary of work done in your personas.
+Who uses this app, and under what conditions?
+* **UI design criteria**.
+What are your interface design goals?
+* **Success metrics**.
+How would you measure whether your product is successful?

 ## Ongoing Technical Design Requirements